Optoma HD143X projector review

 Getting the Optoma HD143X ready for use is straight forward as it can project from 4 different positions and the onboard speaker means you can quickly start enjoying watching media.

 At the most basic, you can set the HD143X to project from a table using the adjustable feet to angle the unit.
 You can also project from a table behind the screen.
-If you prefer, you can ceiling mount the unit (sold separately) and either project forward on the screen or from the rear.
+If you prefer, you can use the best projector ceiling mount for your room and either project forward on the screen or from the rear.

 With the position set, you can start to connect devices.
 Depending on your set-up, you might be feeding the Optoma HD143X from an AV receiver or straight from a Blu-ray player.
 You can use the 2nd HDMI port for a game console or streaming device like Amazon Fire TV Stick, which can draw power from the USB port.